BeamMW/wallet-service/README.md

 ### Example client code & Private keys notice

 The folder ./service/client contains an example Wallet Service client code.
 All the private keys inside are not used in production and included only for the sake of simplifying the example.
-It is advised to check your code based on this example and ensure that you do not expose any secrets publicly and keep them in your CI platform config storage.
+It is advised to check your code based on this example and ensure that you do not expose any secrets publicly.